2025 World Rally Championship

-Elfyn Evans is the current drivers' championship leader.
+Sébastien Ogier won his ninth drivers' championship title, equalling the record for the most Championships in the WRC.

-Scott Martin is the current co-drivers' championship leader.
+Vincent Landais won his first co-drivers' championship title.

 Toyota Gazoo Racing WRT (GR Yaris Rally1 pictured) were the manufacturers' champions.

-The 2025 FIA World Rally Championship is the 53rd season of the World Rally Championship, an international rallying series organised by the Fédération Internationale de l'Automobile (FIA) and WRC Promoter GmbH.
+The 2025 FIA World Rally Championship was the 53rd season of the World Rally Championship, an international rallying series organised by the Fédération Internationale de l'Automobile (FIA) and WRC Promoter GmbH.
 Teams and crews compete for the World Rally Championships for Drivers, Co-drivers and Manufacturers.
-Crews are free to compete in cars complying with Groups Rally1 to Rally5 regulations; however, only manufacturers competing with Rally1 cars are eligible to score points in the manufacturers' championship.
-The championship began in January 2025 with the Monte Carlo Rally and is set to conclude in November 2025 with the calendar newcomer Rally Saudi Arabia.
-The series is supported by the WRC2 and WRC3 categories at every round of the championship and by Junior WRC at selected events.
+Crews were free to compete in cars complying with Groups Rally1 to Rally5 regulations; however, only manufacturers competing with Rally1 cars were eligible to score points in the manufacturers' championship.
+The championship began in January 2025 with the Monte Carlo Rally and concluded in November 2025 with the calendar newcomer Rally Saudi Arabia.
+The series was supported by the WRC2 and WRC3 categories at every round of the championship and by Junior WRC at selected events.

-Thierry Neuville and Martijn Wydaeghe are the reigning drivers' and co-drivers' champions, having secured their first championship titles at the 2024 Rally Japan.
+Thierry Neuville and Martijn Wydaeghe were the reigning drivers' and co-drivers' champions, having secured their first championship titles at the 2024 Rally Japan.
 Toyota were the defending manufacturers' champions.

-With the final round to go, Elfyn Evans and Scott Martin respectively lead the drivers' and co-drivers' championship over Sébastien Ogier and Vincent Landais by three points.
-Kalle Rovanperä and Jonne Halttunen are third, twenty-one points further behind.
-In the manufacturers' championship, Toyota Gazoo Racing WRT successfully defended their title, holding a 228-point lead over Hyundai Shell Mobis WRT, with M-Sport Ford WRT in third.
+At the conclusion of the championship, Sébastien Ogier and Vincent Landais won the World Rally Championship titles at the 2025 Rally Saudi Arabia.
+It was Ogier's ninth title, which tied him with Sébastien Loeb for the most championships won, and Landais' first.
+Elfyn Evans and Scott Martin were second, trailing by four points.
+Kalle Rovanperä and Jonne Halttunen were third, a further twenty-one points behind.
+In the manufacturers' championship, Toyota Gazoo Racing WRT successfully defended their title, holding a 224-point advantage over Hyundai Shell Mobis WRT, with M-Sport Ford WRT in third.

 Calendar

-The 2025 season is scheduled to be contested over fourteen rounds across Europe, Africa, South America and Asia.
+The 2025 season was contested over fourteen rounds across Europe, Africa, South America and Asia.